chongminggao/EasyRL4Rec/README.md

 ---

-## QuickStart
+## Runing commands

-All scripts

-Examples to run the code
+All running commands are saved in script files, which can be found in script/ Here presents some running examples.

-The argument `env` of all experiments can be set to one of the four environments: `CoatEnv-v0, Yahoo-v0, KuaiEnv-v0, KuaiRand-v0`.
+The argument `env` of all experiments can be set to one of the five environments: `CoatEnv-v0, Yahoo-v0, MovieLensEnv-v0, KuaiEnv-v0, KuaiRand-v0`.
 The former two datasets (coat and yahoo) are small so the models can run very quickly.

 ### Run user model